Ready to make your dreams a reality?

 Keep in mind, there are quite a few signs and symptoms that indicate you might be pushing yourself a little too hard.
-In fact, this is topic that I discuss in detail in my new book, Unstuffed: Decluttering Your Home, Mind & Soul, which speaks to the fact that the clutter in our lives isn’t always just the physical stuff filling up our homes, but often the mental and spiritual clutter that weighs us down and makes us feel out of whack.
+(It’s also a topic that I discuss in detail in my book, Unstuffed: Decluttering Your Home, Mind & Soul, which speaks to the fact that the clutter in our lives isn’t always just the physical stuff filling up our homes, but often the mental and spiritual clutter that weighs us down and makes us feel out of whack.)

 1. Exhaustion and Sleep Issues

 If you’re feeling tired all the time or if you’re battling insomnia (or both), these are clear signs you may be in over your head.
 Try to aim for 7½ to 8 hours of sleep per night.
 If you just can’t seem to get what you need or if you’re still exhausted despite hitting the 8-hour quota, please visit your doctor.

 Everybody gets a cold or flu bug now and again, but if you’re sick all the time, something might be wrong.
 This is a big one for me.
 Have you ever heard, “If you don’t take a break, your body will take one for you”?
 One season I experienced colds and respiratory infections for six months straight!

 3. Headaches and Stomachaches

 Even if you’re a migraine sufferer or if you have digestive issues, constant flare-ups can be a symptom and sign of stress.
 If you notice your body is experiencing more pain and discomfort than usual, see a doctor and consider addressing the source of some of the stress, if at all possible.